 More information about our provision and the support available is provided within our published Special Educational Needs and Disability Policy:

-Our Special Educational Needs Co-ordinator (Judith Goodrich) is a qualified teacher and has been awarded the National Award for SEN Co-ordination and the Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA).
-She also holds the following qualifications: PGCE (SpLD) and MA (Enabling Learning, Inclusion and Institutional Development).
+Our Special Educational Needs Co-ordinator (Kerry Higgins) is a qualified teacher and holds a National Award for SEN Co-ordination and is working towards a Postgraduate Award of Proficiency in Assessment for Access Arrangements (PAPAA).
 The SENCo, with the support of the Assistant SENCo, is responsible for the day-to-day operation of the school's SEND Policy.

-If you have any queries with regard to the services and support available at STS, please contact Mrs Goodrich, who will be happy to help:
+If you have any queries with regard to the services and support available at STS, please contact Mrs Higgins, who will be happy to help:

 email@example.comThe Department for Education has published the following ‘Guide for Parents and Carers’ to explain how the system that supports children and young people with special educational needs and disability (SEND) works: